mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/MySQL/index.md

 ![MAMP](MySQL.png)

-*  **Activate MySQL Server**
+*  **Include MySQL server in GroupStart**
-   Check to activate the MySQL Server.
-When activated MySQL server will automatically start when the Servers button is pressed.
+   Check to include the MySQL Server in the GroupStart.
+When activated MySQL server will automatically start/stop when the Servers button is pressed.

 ---